Plain English Breakdown

 What This Bill Does

-- Establishes the Designation of California Hispanic-Serving Institutions to recognize campuses excelling at providing academic resources to Latino students.
+- Establishes the Designation of California Hispanic-Serving Institutions to recognize campuses excelling at providing academic resources to Latino students, upon appropriation.

-- Creates a governing board to designate colleges and universities as California Hispanic-Serving Institutions.
+- Creates a governing board to designate colleges and universities as California Hispanic-Serving Institutions, upon appropriation.

-- Designates the office of the Chancellor of the California State University as the managing entity responsible for developing application processes, processing applications, and presenting them to the governing board.
+- Designates the Chancellor's office of the California State University as the managing entity responsible for developing application processes and presenting applications to the governing board, upon appropriation.

 Who It Names or Affects

-- Colleges and universities in California that want to be recognized as Hispanic-Serving Institutions.
+- Colleges and universities in California that want to be recognized for providing academic resources to Latino students.

 Terms To Know